 To help dial in your macros and nutrition, here are the best clean foods to add to your meal prep broken down by macronutrient.

 The best proteins are high in quality protein (containing more protein than fat and carbs), lean, and loaded with nutrition.
-For meat and dairy this typically means opting for more grass-fed, wild caught and pasture raised options.
+For meat and dairy this typically means opting for more grass-fed, sustainably caught and free-range options.
 And for many people this also means considering more organic proteins.

-There is some limited research that suggests grass-fed meat may be lower in fat and higher in vitamin A, and that pasture raised eggs are higher in vitamin D and lower in cholesterol (5,6,7).
-Some studies suggest that wild caught fish may have a superior lipid profile, and the USDA national nutrient database also implies some varieties of wild caught salmon are higher in certain nutrients compared to farm-raised salmon (8).
+There is some limited research that suggests grass-fed meat may be lower in fat and higher in vitamin A, and that cage free eggs are higher in vitamin D and lower in cholesterol (5,6,7).
+Some studies suggest that sustainably caught fish may have a superior lipid profile, and the USDA national nutrient database also implies some varieties of sustainably caught salmon are higher in certain nutrients compared to farm-raised salmon (8).
 Research also suggests that organic dairy from grass-fed cows has a more beneficial fatty acid complex, that's higher in heart healthy omega-3s (9).

 Here are some excellent protein choices to look for: